-(Through Policies INF1 Supporting Walking and Cycling and Improvements in Local Transport Infrastructure,
+(Through Policies INF1 Supporting Walking and Laural Bank Mews, Blackwell Cycling and Improvements in Local Transport Infrastructure, INF2 Providing Safe and Accessible Emnvironments For All, and INF3 Communication Technologies.)

-We will support sustainable economic and social growth and development and will seek to enhance facilities for all local people in order that the community can take further advantage of a full social and active life style.
+Sustainable economic and social growth will be supported and facilities for all local people will be enhanced in order that the community can take full advantage of a full social and active lifestyle.